-Learn how to Monetize a Website with this 14 proven methods!
+Learn how to Monetize a Website with these 14 proven methods!

-I’ll try to add examples, images and links to sites who are using this methods in order to keep the article as clear as possible.
+I’ll try to add examples, images, and links to sites who are using these methods in order to keep the article as clear as possible.
 If you have any questions let me know in the comments though.

 Let’s get started!

 The good old Google Adsense is probably the most known method to start earning money from your site.
 I’m sure most webmasters have heard about it and found the information to start earning money with Google Adsense.

 Adsense started as a banner ads network by Google to show ads on a website based on an auction (advertisers buy ads from the Google Ads platform) and they pay on a CPC basis.